Written by Keisuke Inoue

 ChatGPT does represent an improvement over GPT3 model technology (e.g., Davinci)—with GPT3, we often saw questions answered incorrectly:

-Job searching and interviews—and their outcomes—are serious business, so we need to safeguard against any risk of inserting misinformation, inappropriate evaluation criteria, or unwanted biases into the process, which makes using a ChatGPT/LLM a challenge.
-Another problem with using a ChatGPT/LLM is that it requires more computational power, which may make chatbots’ response times slower and their operation more costly.
+Job searching and interviews—and their outcomes—are serious business, so we need to safeguard against any risk of inserting misinformation, inappropriate evaluation criteria, or unwanted biases into the process, which makes using a public LLM like ChatGPT a challenge.
+Another problem with using ChatGPT is that it requires more computational power, which may make chatbots’ response times slower and their operation more costly.

-As discussed, there’s a set of questions that candidates often ask during job interviews.
+As mentioned above, there’s a set of questions that candidates often ask during job interviews.
 These questions relate to either the company, the job, or the process.
-PandoLogic’s AI chat is a whiz at leveraging key pieces of information that are aggregated and stored in PandoLogic’s database and using them effectively in her responses, to help make the onboarding process as seamless and informative as possible.
-This process currently relies on a classic intent-detection model that was developed in-house and can handle a limited set of questions.
+PandoLogic’s Conversational AI is a whiz at leveraging key pieces of information that are aggregated and stored in PandoLogic’s knowledge graph and using them effectively in her responses, to help make the onboarding process as seamless and informative as possible.
+Traditionally, this process would rely on an intent-detection model that would be developed in-house via supervised machine learning and would handle a limited set of questions.

-If we switch to the ChatGPT/LLM model, in theory, PandoLogic’s AI chat will be able to handle some of the unforeseen questions as well.
-However, relying solely on this approach introduces challenges like reliability, cost, and response time.
-Therefore, the current best alternative may be implementing a hybrid version of these two approaches, where the current conversational AI/database model is used primarily and an LLM is used when intent detection output returns a low confidence value.
+The shortcomings of the traditional approach are 1) it requires a supervised training process that is labor-intensive and time-consuming and 2) it cannot handle questions that were not represented in the training dataset.
+PandoLogic’s new generative AI approach overcomes these shortcomings and is able to handle unforeseen questions leveraging GPT3 and contextual data.
+However, relying solely on this new approach still involves some challenges like reliability, cost, and response time.
+Therefore, our current approach is a hybrid version of these two technologies, where the traditional Conversational AI/Graph model is used primarily and the DSLLM approach is used when intent detection output returns a low confidence value.